oernster/3D-printing-info/recommendations/filament-experiences.md

 AMOLEN - awesome silk colours; especially the bicolour ones.

 https://www.3dqf.co.uk/ - EXCELLENT PLA and at a bargain price in the UK; I have loads of their PLA spools and can highly recommend it.
-Note, however, that the PLA comes on a cardboard spool; that's a matter of taste but great for recycling.
+Note, however, that the PLA comes on a cardboard spool (which is NOT suitable unless you respool it for a Bambu AMS btw); that's a matter of taste but great for recycling.
 Their ABS is rumoured to be average though.

 ICEYUN - lovely silk colours that print well; AVOID MATTE - see ‘bad buys’ below.